Preg-MEDAS questionnaire: questions for a healthier pregnancy

 The preg-MEDAS is a new 17-question survey about the Mediterranean diet, designed to help improve health during pregnancy, and can be used both in healthcare settings and research.

 This questionnaire has been validated through a study published in The American Journal of Clinical Nutrition.
-The research was coordinated by Dr. Francesca Crovetto from the Fetal and Perinatal Medicine group (IRSJD · BCNatal - SJD Barcelona Children's Hospital and Hospital Clínic), Dr. Sara Castro-Barquero (BCNatal - SJD Barcelona Children's Hospital and Hospital Clínic), Dr. Rosa Casas, and Dr. Fátima Crispi, researchers from the Cardiovascular Risk, Nutrition, and Aging Research Group and the Fetal and Perinatal Medicine group (BCNatal) at IDIBAPS.
+The research was coordinated by Dr. Francesca Crovetto from the Foetal Medicine and Surgery (IRSJD · BCNatal - SJD Barcelona Children's Hospital and Hospital Clínic), Dr. Sara Castro-Barquero (BCNatal - SJD Barcelona Children's Hospital and Hospital Clínic), Dr. Rosa Casas, and Dr. Fátima Crispi, researchers from the Cardiovascular Risk, Nutrition, and Aging Research Group and the Fetal and Perinatal Medicine group (BCNatal) at IDIBAPS.

 The evaluation took place within the IMPACT BCN trial and included 812 pregnant women at high risk of having babies with low gestational weight.
 Participants were assigned to three groups: intervention with the Mediterranean diet, a stress reduction program based on mindfulness, or standard care.